RobStelling/alpha-beta/README.md

 Run example:
 ![Screenshot](../master/imagens/alpha-beta.png)

-Solid lines indicate that the value was propagated, lines in blue shows where an alpha-cut occurred, lines in red shows where a beta-cut occurred and dotted lines shows the tree section that was cut.
+Solid lines indicate that the evaluation was propagated up on the tree; lines in blue shows where an alpha-cut occurred; lines in red shows where a beta-cut occurred and dotted lines shows the actual cut.